 The Dell Vostro 14 5490 business laptop comes from a strange place in the wide range of Dell laptops.
 The Vostro doesn’t garner the interest that the XPS or Latitude range does.
-For example, We review almost every iteration of the Dell XPS 15 lineup that comes out.
+For example, we have reviewed almost every iteration of the Dell XPS 15 lineup that comes out.
 But the Vostro machines have a clear and distinct purpose as a portable for smaller businesses who might find the Latitude offerings to be too much computer for their needs.

-The Dell Vostro 14 5490 may be unavailable at the moment, at least directly from Dell, but it is one of the newest in the lineup and is attempting to get the attention of the business market, where price is king, with a design that might spark comparisons to the award-winning XPS range.
+The Dell Vostro 5490 (opens in new tab) may be unavailable at the moment, at least directly from Dell, but it is no longer one of the newest in the lineup.
+That would be the Dell Vostro 5510, a model that is attempting to grab the attention of the business market, where price is king, with a design that might spark comparisons to the award-winning XPS range.

 The Vostro 14 5490 has a chassis that reminds us of Dell’s premium sub-brand the XPS series.
 A gunmetal color scheme (called Ice Gray) gives it an upmarket feel - little details that do have their importance when it comes to perception.
 Mind you, only the cover uses metal; the rest of the chassis is plastic but smooth and unlike the cheap granular tacky type usually found on entry level models.